lucagiorgino/incremental-backup-manager/README.md

 Install the following libraries:
 - Boost		-> sudo apt-get install libboost-all-dev
+- SQLite3	-> sudo apt-get install libsqlite3-dev
 - libSSL	-> sudo apt-get install libssl-dev
-- SQLite3	-> sudo apt-get install libsqlite3-dev
+(libSSL is only used to compute hashes for file comparisons)

 Launch Clion and import Client and Server Folders.